JaneliaSciComp/x2s3/README.md

 ![Python CI](https://github.com/JaneliaSciComp/x2s3/actions/workflows/python-ci.yml/badge.svg)

-RESTful web service which makes any storage system *X* available as an S3-compatible REST API.
+RESTful web service which makes any storage system *X* available as an S3-compatible REST API, hence the name "X to S3".
 It was initially built to support cloud-compatible microscopy image viewers such as [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) (BigDataViewer) and [Neuroglancer](https://github.com/google/neuroglancer).

 At Janelia, we use **x2s3** to make private buckets on Seagate Lyve appear public, and to proxy internal resources (e.g. VAST S3).
 It can also be used as a pop-up file service for quickly viewing local images in BigDataViewer or Neuroglancer.